kgisl/cs8251/notes/unit5.md

 the value of `FOPEN_MAX` be at least 8, including the standard streams `stdin`, `stdout` and `stderr`.
 Thus, as a minimum, it’s possible to work with up to 5 files simultaneously.

+**7. What is the advantage of text files over binary files? **
+Due to differences in binary data representations across platforms, files written in binary format often are not portable.
+For more portable file representations, consider using text files.

 ## Bonus Material